GLA Events - Carterette Series Webinars - Archived Sessions

 Presented by Rachel Evans, March 22, 2017

-This session will introduce the concept of Kanban (Japanese for "sign" or "billboard"), an important tool utilized by software development teams, marketing units, human resource offices, people in strategy and leadership, and for organizing personal tasks and achieving goals.
+This session introduced the concept of Kanban (Japanese for "sign" or "billboard"), an important tool utilized by software development teams, marketing units, human resource offices, people in strategy and leadership, and for organizing personal tasks and achieving goals.

-This session will also introduce KanbanFlow, a free online project management tool that digitizes the Kanban method.
+This session also introduced KanbanFlow, a free online project management tool that digitizes the Kanban method.
 This tool supports real-time collaboration between team members and weaves in the Pomodoro method of time-tracking.
-A live demo of KanbanFlow, its various features, and real-life examples of how it can be used in a library setting will be included to help illustrate the usefulness of this method and tool for librarians.
+A live demo of KanbanFlow, its various features, and real-life examples of how it can be used in a library setting was included to help illustrate the usefulness of this method and tool for librarians.
 Rachel Evans is a web coordinator and digital media specialist at the University of Georgia Alexander Campbell King Law Library.

 Getting Started in Scholarship: A Scholarly Publishing Primer for Librarians

 Handout 1 | Handout 2